 If you don’t have a decent website for your church, please construct one.
 It does not cost your arms and legs anymore.
 You don’t need a traditional full-blown church website any longer.
 All you need is a one-page website linked from landing pages with optimization for local searches.
 Anyway, the following five steps of optimization for local searches will get your church site appearing in local search listings:

-- Schema data: You can use schema markup for local churches injected into contact pages to give clear indications to search engines of your church’s physical location.
-This will be one of the most essential tweaks for the maximum optimization for local searches.
+1. Schema data: You can use schema markup for local churches injected into contact pages to give clear indications to search engines of your church’s physical location.
+This will be one of the most essential tweaks for maximum optimization for local searches.
 You can also add things such as Sunday worship hours and office hours and the type of your worship style.
 If read by Google, this will increase the chance of the knowledge graph being presented for a brand search of your church.

-- Local directory listings: Make sure to register at legit directories such as Yelp.com or Thomson, or sites such as Local Pages.
+3. Local directory listings: Make sure to register at legit directories such as Yelp.com or Thomson, or sites such as Local Pages.
 This will not only function as an authoritative optimization for local search, but people tend to listen to the peers’ opinions now a day.
-Don’t forget to ask those, who like your church ministry, to comment about you, your church and the ministry with 5-stars.
+Don’t forget to ask those, who like your church ministry, to comment about you, your church, and the ministry with 5-stars.
 People don’t seem to show their interests in those with less than 4-stars.
-If your star score is low right now, any attempts to optimization for local searches will hardly bear a fruit.
+If your star score is low right now, any attempts to optimize for local searches will hardly bear fruit.
 It is an emergency and a time to start immediately a reputation management campaign at least for good six months.
-Feel free to contact me at firstname.lastname@example.org for the reputation management campaign.
+Feel free to contact me at email@example.com for the reputation management campaign.

-- Complementary content: If you have multiple locations or satellite campuses, it is my recommendation to have an independent website described briefly above.
+4. Complementary content: If you have multiple locations or satellite campuses, it is my recommendation to have an independent website described briefly above.
 Each one should be optimized for its own local searches.
-If there is a central site supervising over-all locations or campuses, your keywords representing each location or campus should be included, at least, in a location-specific blog content.
+If there is a central site supervising over-all locations or campuses, your keywords representing each location or campus should be included, at least, in location-specific blog content.